Improving Kazakhstan and Kyrgyz Republic’s Cross-Border Trade with the People’s Republic of China

 9:00-9:30Welcome Remarks

-Scott Morris, Vice-President (East and Southeast Asia, and the Pacific), ADB
+Scott Morris, Vice-President (East and Southeast Asia, and the Pacific), Asian Development Bank (ADB)

 Distinguished Guest Speaker